Saxony: Administration

 Between 1990 and 2008, Saxony was divided into the three regions (Regierungsbezirke) of Chemnitz, Dresden, and Leipzig.
-After a reform in 2008, these regions – with some alterations of their respective areas – were called Direktionsbezirke.
+The 1994–1996 Saxony district reform created 22 new districts and seven independent cities.
+After the 2008 Saxony district reform, these regions – with some alterations of their respective areas – were called Direktionsbezirke.
 In 2012, the authorities of these regions were merged into one central authority, the Landesdirektion Sachsen.

 Demographics

 Population change

 Saxony is a densely populated state if compared with more rural German states such as Bavaria or Lower Saxony.
 However, the population has declined over time.
 The population of Saxony began declining in the 1950s due to emigration, a process which accelerated after the fall of the Berlin Wall in 1989.
 After bottoming out in 2013, the population has stabilized due to increased immigration and higher fertility rates.
 The cities of Leipzig, Dresden and Chemnitz, and the towns of Radebeul and Markkleeberg in their vicinity, have seen their populations increase since 2000.
-The following tables illustrate the foreign resident populations and the population of Saxony from 1816–2018:
+The following tables illustrate the foreign resident populations and the population of Saxony from 1816 to 2022: